 Solid mineral fuel burns most efficiently with the secondary air control in the closed position.
-The thermostat control can then be used to control the burn rate of the stove.
-For optimum performance when burning only solid-mineral fuel, it may also be beneficial to close the tertiary air cover plate on the back of the stove.
+The primary air sliders can then be used to control the burn rate of the stove.

 Always de-ash before refuelling and do not let the ash build up to the underside of the grate bars.
-Solid mineral fuel produces ash, which if allowed to build up will stifle the airflow through the Primary air sliders and grate.
+Solid mineral fuel produces ash, which if allowed to build up will stifle the airflow through the grate.
 This will eventually cause the fire to die.